arnaudgallou/plume/README.md

-The minimal required data to work with plume classes is a data set containing given and family names but you would normally want to provide more information such as email addresses, orcid, affiliations, etc.
+The minimal required data to work with plume classes is a data set containing given and family names but you would normally want to provide more information such as email addresses, ORCIDs, affiliations, etc.

 ``` r
 library(plume)